 One of the other reasons we rated this nursing home so highly is that it received a very impressive nursing score.
 In fact, nursing proved to be its second best category grade.
 In that category, we gave this facility a grade of B-.
 Our nursing score includes a handful of subcategories, however, the paramount consideration is the number of nurse hours per patient per week.
 This particular nursing home provided just 0.4 hours of nursing care per patient daily.
 This figure is far below average.
 Despite having low quantities of nursing care, this nursing home surprisingly excelled in some of the quality-based metrics we assessed.
 It scored well in terms of avoiding major falls and pressure ulcers.

 Does this page answer your questions about Chase Center?

 Long-term Care Quality

-The next category we looked at was long-term care, where this nursing home was given a C in this area.
-Our long-term care grades are more important for residents in need of more traditional services associated with activities of daily living.
-On top of assessing the amount of care provided by nurses aids and other staff, we also looked at the percentage of residents vaccinated against pneumonia.
-This facility administered the vaccine to 100 percent of its residents.
-This nursing home also excelled at keeping its residents out of the hospital.
-It had only 0.01 hospitalizations per one thousand long-term resident days, which is an impressively low figure.
+This facility's third most favorable category is its long-term care score, where it was given a B-.
+Our long-term care grades are more meaningful for folks in need of more conventional services related to personal care.
+After assessing the volume of care provided by aids and other staff, we then looked at the nursing home's vaccination records.
+This nursing home vaccinated 100 percent of its residents against pneumonia, which is better than the average nursing home.
+This facility was able to keep its residents out of the hospital.
+It had less than one hospitalization per one thousand long-term resident days, which is an impressively low number.

 Short-term Care Quality